bixBeta/scRNA-WS24/Lessons/Week2.md

+We do not want this as if we were to merge these seurat objects together, we will loose the cellbarcode --> sample linkage and therefore will not be able to identify barcodes that belong to a given sample/condition. <br>
-We do not want that.
-We want each cellbarcode to be associated with the correct sample it came from.
+Therefore we want each cellbarcode to be associated with the correct sample it came from.
 To correct this we will use the following helper loop to fix the issue.

 ```
 # by default SampleName which is represented as the orig.ident metadata variable in a seurat object will be named to 'SeuratProject',